nucypher/nucypher/docs/source/architecture/slashing.rst

 * *Scenario 2*: Staker incurs penalty calculated to be worth **300 tokens**:

-    The unlocked tokens can only cover 200 tokens.
-In the current period, 700 tokens are locked and 800 tokens are locked for the next period.
-Therefore, we should reduce amount of locked tokens for the next period and leave unchanged locked amount in the current period.
-The 3rd sub-stake suits for this purpose but it's not the shortest one.
-So we take the 2nd sub-stake (the shortest), reduce it to 100 tokens and add new sub-stake with 100 tokens which active only in the current period.
+    The unlocked tokens can only cover 200 tokens worth of the penalty.
+Beyond that, the staker has 700 tokens currently locked and 100 tokens that will lock in the next period, meaning 800 tokens will be locked in total.
+In this scenario, we should reduce amount of locked tokens for the next period and leave unchanged locked amount in the current period.
+The 3rd sub-stake would be suitable to be reduced except that it's not the shortest, in terms of its unlock date.
+Instead, the 2nd sub-stake – the shortest (2 periods until unlock) – is reduced to 100 tokens and a new sub-stake with 100 tokens is added which is only active in the current period.

     Result: